Belbadda: Overview

 Note: The full screen map is interesting.
 All places marked on the map are linked and you can easily move on to another page of your choice.
 Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

-According to the 2011 Census of India, Belbadda had a total population of 3,024, of which 1,525 (50%) were males and 1,499 (50%) were females.
+According to the 2011 Census of India, Belbadda had a population of 3,024, of which 1,525 (50%) were males and 1,499 (50%) were females.
 Population in the age range 0–6 years was 482.
 The total number of literate persons in Belbadda was 1,487 (72.66% of the population over 6 years).

 Civic administration

 Police station

 Belbadda police station serves Meharama CD block.

 Education

 Government High School Balbadda is a Hindi-medium coeducational institution established in 1950.
 It has facilities for teaching from class IX to class XII.

 Kasturba Gandhi Balika Vidyalaya Meherama is a Hindi-medium girls only institution established in 2006.
 It has facilities for teaching from class VI to class XII.